hlefebvr/idol/docs/tutorials/mixed-integer-programming/modeling/expressions.rst

 * A linear part which is an instance of the :ref:`LinExpr <api_LinExpr>` class;
 * A quadratic part which is an instance of the :ref:`QuadExpr <api_QuadExpr>` class.

-Each of these parts can be accessed using the methods :cpp:`Expr::constant`, :cpp:`Expr::linear` and :cpp:`Expr::quadratic`, respectively.
+Each of these parts can be accessed using the methods :cpp:`AffExpr::constant`, :cpp:`AffExpr::linear` and :cpp:`AffExpr::quadratic`, respectively.
 For instance, consider the following code.

 .. code-block:: cpp